Through Ayrshire ...

 said surrounds the grave.
 Arriving at the first structure that caught our

-eye, we discovered it was an ancient, stone sheep pen.
+eye, we discovered it was an old, stone sheep pen.
 Had it belonged

 to the man whose grave we sought?
 We headed back down a bit and looked up

 in a slightly different direction.
-There was something else ... and we
+There was something else.
+We

 walked toward it, hoping it was the object of our quest.